What Your Compatibility Score Actually Means

 The score is about temperament, not outcome

-Every number on this site comes from a small set of rules drawn from two traditions.
-On the Chinese side, the score reflects where two animals sit relative to each other in Theodora Lau's framework — same Triangle of Affinity, a harmony pair, a direct clash, or none of the above.
-On the Western side, it reflects how two signs' elements line up — same element, complementary, opposing, or neutral.
-You can read the full scoring logic on the methodology page, but the short version is this: the score measures predicted ease of temperament, not outcome.
+Every number on this site grows from a compact set of rules drawn from two traditions.
+The Chinese figure tracks where two animals sit in relation to each other within Theodora Lau's framework: the same Triangle of Affinity, a harmony pair, a direct clash, or none of those.
+The Western figure tracks how two signs' elements align: shared element, complementary, opposing, or neutral.
+The full scoring logic on the methodology page lays it out, and the compressed version runs like this.
+The score measures predicted ease of temperament, and it stops there.
+It says little about outcome.

-That distinction matters more than anything else in this post.
-A high score says two people are likely to find each other's default settings familiar — the pace, the way conflict gets handled, the appetite for the same kinds of plans.
-A low score says the opposite: the defaults probably grind against each other.
-Neither one says whether the relationship works.
-Plenty of couples with a "difficult" pairing build something that lasts decades, precisely because the friction forced them to get good at the thing that was hard.
-And plenty of "soulmate" matches go nowhere, because easy temperamental fit and a good relationship are not the same thing.
+Hold onto that distinction, because it governs everything else here.
+A high score suggests two people will find each other's default settings familiar: the pace, the reflexes around conflict, the taste for the same kinds of plans.
+A low score suggests the reverse, with the defaults grinding where they meet.
+Either way, the relationship's fate stays open.
+Couples handed a "difficult" pairing often build something that runs for decades, since the friction pushed them to master the exact thing that came hard.
+Meanwhile a heap of "soulmate" matches fizzle, because effortless temperamental fit and a strong bond are separate creatures.

 Why the same number means two different things

-Consider a Tiger and a Monkey — a classic clash in the Chinese system, scoring low.
-For one couple that result reads as a warning they recognize instantly: yes, we wind each other up, this is the recurring fight.
-For another couple it reads as old news they've already solved: yes, we're wired differently, and we built a relationship around it on purpose.
-Same animals, same score, opposite meaning.
-The number didn't change; the people did.
+Picture a Tiger and a Monkey, a textbook clash in the Chinese system, scoring low.
+One couple reads that result as a warning they know by heart: yes, we set each other off, this is the argument on repeat.
+Another couple reads the identical result as settled history: yes, our wiring differs, and we designed a partnership around that on purpose.
+Same animals, same score, reversed meaning.
+The figure held steady.
+The people carried the difference.

 How Chinese and Western readings weight things differently

-The Chinese score is essentially categorical.
-You're in the same trine or you're not; you're a clash or you're not.
-There's no smooth gradient — a pairing tends to land in one of a few sharp buckets, which is why Chinese results cluster around a handful of values.
-The system is making a strong, specific claim about a small number of relationships and staying quiet about the rest.
+The Chinese score runs categorical.
+You share a trine or you don't; you clash or you don't.
+No smooth gradient runs beneath it.
+A pairing drops into one of a few sharp buckets, which explains why Chinese results huddle around a small handful of values.
+The system makes a bold, exact claim about a slim set of relationships and holds its tongue on the rest.

-The Western score is closer to structural compatibility.
-It's reading the shape of two signs — their element and, on the individual sign pages, their modality and ruling planet — and asking how those shapes interlock.
-It's less about a named relationship between two specific signs and more about whether their building blocks tend to cooperate.
+The Western score sits nearer to structural compatibility.
+It reads the geometry of two signs, their element plus, on the individual sign pages, their modality and ruling planet, then asks how those shapes lock together.
+Less a named bond between two specific signs, more a question of whether the underlying parts cooperate.

 How to actually use a score

 Read the number, then ignore it and read the words.
-The score is a headline.
-The narrative underneath it — where the pairing clicks, where it grinds, what usually decides whether it lasts — is the part that's actually useful.
-A reading that says "this pair argues about pace, not values" tells you something you can act on.
-"89%" tells you nothing you can act on.
+The score works as a headline.
+The narrative below it, where the pairing clicks, where it grates, what tends to decide whether it holds, carries the real weight.
+A reading that says "this pair fights about pace, never values" hands you something to work with.
+"89%" hands you nothing to work with.

 Use a low score as a prompt, not a sentence.
-If a pairing scores poorly, the useful question isn't "should we break up?"
-It's "what's the specific friction the tradition is pointing at, and do we recognize it?"
-Sometimes you'll recognize it and it'll be the most useful sentence on the page.
-Sometimes you won't, and that's information too.
+When a pairing scores badly, the productive question skips past "should we break up?"
+It asks instead: what specific friction is the tradition flagging, and do we know it when we see it?
+Some days you will know it cold, and the line becomes the most useful thing on the page.
+Other days you won't, and that gap tells you something too.

 Don't let a high score make you lazy.
-The easy matches are the ones where couples skip the work of actually understanding each other, because the temperamental fit papers over the gaps.
-A 97 is permission to enjoy the ease, not permission to stop paying attention.
+Easy matches breed a particular trap, where couples coast past the labor of understanding each other because the temperamental fit smooths over the cracks.
+A 97 grants you leave to relish the ease.
+It never grants leave to quit paying attention.

 Treat it as entertainment.
-This is the part we'll always say plainly: none of this predicts anything.
-It's a fun, old, surprisingly thoughtful lens for noticing how two people fit.
-Read it as reflection — never as advice for a real decision about a real relationship.
+Here is the line we will always deliver straight: none of this forecasts a thing.
+It offers a playful, ancient, surprisingly thoughtful lens for noticing how two people fit.
+Take it as reflection, and keep it far from any real decision about a real relationship.

 The one-sentence version

-A compatibility score tells you how easily two temperaments are likely to mesh, according to two traditions that have been thinking about this for centuries.
-It does not tell you whether you're right for each other.
-That part was always going to be up to you.
+A compatibility score tells you how readily two temperaments are likely to mesh, according to two traditions that have chewed on this question for centuries.
+It withholds the verdict on whether you belong together.
+That part was always yours to settle.

-Curious how the scoring works under the hood?
-It's all written out on the methodology page — no black box, no invented precision.
+Wondering how the scoring runs under the hood?
+Every step sits written out on the methodology page: no black box, no invented precision.

 For entertainment only.
 This page presents traditional astrological compatibility frameworks (Theodora Lau's Triangle of Affinity for Chinese astrology; classical Hellenistic correspondences for Western signs).
 Readings are not psychological, medical, financial, or relationship advice.